ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 Install the HPC-Stack
 ===========================
 SRW App users who are not working on a `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ platform will need to install the :term:`HPC-Stack` prior to building the SRW App on a new machine.
-Installation instructions appear in both the `HPC-Stack documentation <https://hpc-stack.readthedocs.io/en/latest/>`__ and in :numref:`Chapter %s <InstallBuildHPCstack>` of this User's Guide.
+Installation instructions appear in the :doc:`HPC-Stack documentation <hpc-stack:index>`.
 The steps will vary slightly depending on the user's platform.
 However, in all cases, the process involves cloning the `HPC-Stack repository <https://github.com/NOAA-EMC/hpc-stack>`__, creating and entering a build directory, and invoking ``cmake`` and ``make`` commands to build the stack.
 This process will create a number of modulefiles and scripts that will be used for setting up the build environment for the SRW App.

 Once the HPC-Stack has been successfully installed, users can move on to building the SRW Application.